 So, Peru is well-worth visiting to experience the culinary world of this country.
 It can be greatly combined with your tours planned for your vacations in Peru.
 Each region has its own culinary focus: While the coast is home to lighter food, in the Andes you will find tasty dishes with potatoes, rice, and plenty of vegetables.
 The jungle and an incredible variety of fruits, banana is a staple food there and eaten raw, cooked, mashed, fried, etc. Why not experiencing everything this magical country has to offer?
 While in Iquitos or Puerto Maldonado, favorite destinations in the Peruvian jungle, make sure to try their fruity food.
 Or when going to Cusco and Machu Picchu or Lima and surroundings, get a taste of the Andes and the coast.

-Especially when travelling in a big group, friends or mostly family, it can be hard sometimes to fulfill everyone’s need.
+Especially when traveling in a big group, friends, or mostly family, it can be hard sometimes to fulfill everyone’s needs.
 The number of vegetarians and vegans is constantly rising, and since food is a big part of our everyday life, it is very important to satisfy everyone.
 The number of vegan and vegetarian restaurants in Lima alone has tripled over the last few years.
 Many restaurants are even adding vegetarian and / or vegan options to their menu.
-When travelling with your family just inform yourself about all the options before you start your peru family tours.
+When traveling with your family just inform yourself about all the options before you start your Peru family tours.
 Some restaurants even offer cooking classes that you can join, great to display an important part of Peru’s culture when you are back home.
-With the diversity between the different regions each cooking class will be unique.
+With the diversity between the different regions, each cooking class will be unique.

-Peruvian food really is something you should have tasted once in your life, the different spices and varieties of how plates go together is amazing.
-Wherever you may go, do not miss out on trying the delicious food, with meat, vegetarian or vegan.
+Peruvian food really is something you should have tasted once in your life, the different spices and varieties of how plates go together are amazing.
+Wherever you may go, do not miss out on trying the delicious food, with meat, vegetarian, or vegan.
 Each variation is worth a try.
 Peru is most certainly THE destination for every foodie.